mozilla-services/socorro/docs/installation.rst

 Load Hbase schema
 ------------
 FIXME this skips LZO suport, remove the "sed" command if you have it installed

+From inside the Socorro checkout, as the *socorro* user:
 ::
   cat analysis/hbase_schema | sed 's/LZO/NONE/g' | hbase shell

 System Test
 ------------
 Generate a test crash:

 1) Install http://code.google.com/p/crashme/ add-on for Firefox
 2) Point your Firefox install at http://crash-reports/submit